BrentPease1/pease-lab/content/authors/rebeccaducay/_index.md

 ---
 # Display name
-title: Kelsee Dodd
+title: Rebecca Ducay

 # Username (this should match the folder name)
 authors:
-- kelseedodd
+- rebeccaducay

 # Is this the primary user of the site?
 superuser: false